 So, how do you know what to say to someone who has lost their husband?
-What is and isn’t appropriate when speaking to someone who’s lost a spouse?
-We spoke with widows and widowers who shared the least helpful — and the most helpful — things said to them after their spouse died.
+What is and isn’t appropriate when speaking to someone who’s lost a spouse?1 We spoke with widows and widowers who shared both the least and most helpful things said to them after their partners died.

 Don’t ask, “How are you?”
 It’s an innocuous question used in everyday greetings, but to a person in grief, “How are you?” can be an unbearable burden to answer.
 Do you give the rote answer, “Fine, thank you?”
 Most likely your friend is thinking, “I’m dying inside, I’m drowning in sorrow, I’m so scared I can’t sleep,” but they may feel obligated to give you a more comfortable answer by saying that they are just fine instead of discussing their grief and grieving with you.

-A better phrase to use with someone who is grieving is, “How are you today,” writes Sandberg in her book “Option B: Facing Adversity, Building Resilience, and Finding Joy.”3 Asking “How are you doing today?” acknowledges their loss, while inviting them to share their true feelings.
+A better phrase to use with a person in grief is, “How are you doing today?” writes Sandberg in her book “Option B: Facing Adversity, Building Resilience, and Finding Joy.”3 Asking “How are you doing today?” acknowledges their loss while inviting them to share their true feelings.
 It may give them an opportunity to admit that, at this moment, they have lost hope or are feeling vulnerable, scared or lonely.
 You could also ask how their children are handling the loss of one of their parents.

-“Let Me Know If There’s Anything I Can Do For You”
+DON’T—“Let Me Know If There’s Anything I Can Do for You”

 Instead of asking, just do.
-The widows and widowers we spoke with all talk fondly of people who showed up with food, others who mowed their lawn, still others who invited them out for events and meals.
+The widows and widowers we spoke with all talk fondly of those who visited them with food, mowed their lawn, and invited them out for events and meals.

 “I’m so grateful to the friends who have had me to dinner repeatedly… and those who invited me immediately to lunch and just let me cry or talk or whatever it was,” said Shannon Griscom, who lost her husband Andy to cancer in 2015.